iljaiwas/CocoaButter/ReadMe.md

 #Project status

 This project needs help, it hasn't even reached proof-of-concept stage.
 I spent my self-imposed time budget on this project and need to start working on other tasks.
-Main blocker is this issue:
+Main blocker is this issue #1.

+- [x] parse simple JSON file
+- [x] download sources files from GitHub
+- [x] integrate sources into Xcode project file
+- [ ] get target project to compile after integration

 #Concept